BORISHORSE ransomware removal instructions

-To start with, users must be very cautious when browsing the Internet, as well as downloading, installing, and updating software.
-Always handle all email attachments with care.
+Be very cautious when browsing the Internet and downloading, installing, and updating software.
+Handle all email attachments with care.
 Files/links received from suspicious/unrecognizable email addresses should never be opened.
-Same goes for attachments that are irrelevant and do not concern you.
-Desired software should be downloaded only from official sources, preferably using direct download links.
+The same applies to attachments that are irrelevant or do not concern you.
+Your software should be downloaded from official sources only, preferably using direct download links.
 Proper software maintenance is also paramount.
-This means that you should always keep installed applications up-to-date and to achieve this use only implemented functions or tools provided by the official developer.
-Third party downloaders/installers/updaters typically include rogue apps, which is why such tools should not be used.
-Users should also know that software piracy is a cyber crime and, if that wasn't enough, the risk of infections is extremely high, since most of cracking tools are fake.
-Lastly, you should always have a reputable anti-virus/anti-spyware suite installed and running - tools of this type are more than likely to detect and eliminate most of infections before they harm the system.
+Keep installed applications up-to-date, but use only implemented functions or tools provided by the official developer.
+Third party downloaders/installers/updaters typically include rogue apps, and thus such tools should not be used.
+Be aware that software piracy is a cyber crime and the risk of infection is extremely high, since most cracking tools are fake.
+Have a reputable anti-virus/anti-spyware suite installed and running - these tools detect and eliminate infections before they harm the system.
 The key to computer safety is caution.
 If your computer is already infected with BORISHORSE, we recommend running a scan with Spyhunter for Windows to automatically eliminate this ransomware.

-Text presented in BORISHORSE ransomware's pop-up window ("info.hta" - HTML application):
+Text presented in BORISHORSE ransomware pop-up window ("info.hta" - HTML application):

 All your files have been encrypted!